btcross26/nim_magic/README.md

 # nim_magic

+***Note: This README has been borrowed as-is from the forked repository and modified accordingly to reflect a few small changes to the jupyter cell magic - namely the changing of the `nim` cell magic to `nimpy`, and the addition of an `inim` cell magic for quick interactive compilation of nim code within a jupyter notebook.***

 Nim cell magic for JupyterLab or Juypter Python Notebooks.

 Write Nim modules and use the compiled code directly in the Notebook as extension modules for the Python kernel (similar to e.g. %%cython, but for your favorite language :P ).
 It builds on @yglukhov 's awesome [nimpy](https://github.com/yglukhov/nimpy) library.